 If you choose this route, post sparingly, engage with other people’s posts and make sure the content you share provides value.
 You don’t want to be that person who always posts in the group without a clear intention, because that will devalue your work.

-Another place to find your community and drive traffic to your blog is through content and information-focused sites, like Reddit and Quora.
+Another place to find your community and drive traffic to your blog is through content and information-focused types of sites, like Reddit and Quora.
 The threads within these platforms are conversational, so avoid making your language too promotional.
 Posts on these platforms work best when you come off as a natural and relevant authority.
 For best results, try coupling your own post with posts from other media sources that you trust, so that not all of your content is self-promotional.

 03. Continue the conversation in your newsletter